ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 There are many good open-source equation parsers online.
 But I've felt for a while that parsing and compiler technology is out of reach, and in an attempt to stop feeling that way I decided to build my own.
 My parser uses a technique called Pratt Parsing.
 If you're interested in learning more about it, I highly this article <a href="http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/" target="_blank">this article</a>.
 I also found it helpful to read the source code for <a href="https://github.com/evanw/glslx" target="_blank">GLSLX</a>, a GLSL type checker.
 It uses a Pratt Parser to parse expressions in GLSL code.

-Anyway, my parser gave me a way to turn the user's equation into an AST.
+My parser gave me a way to turn the user's equation into an AST.
 The next step in our process is turning an AST into GLSL code.

 ## GLSL generation